Heroku Scala Support

 The Play framework automatically generates a start script for you, so no additional plugins are needed.

-A Heroku Postgres starter-tier database add-on is automatically provisioned for Scala applications.
-This populates the DATABASE_URL
+A Heroku Postgres database automatically provisions on the first deploy of your Scala applications.
+This auto-provisioning populates the DATABASE_URL

 environment variable.